 ANDRIES BONGER, 1888

-in Auvers, knew its environs well, and were only an hour away by train.
+and Morisot had all painted in Auvers, knew its environs well, and were only an hour away by train.
 The possibilities are endless, and delicious.
 But, again, accepting the motive of insane professional jealousy, what would induce the brothers to stay mum about it?

 9. THE UNKNOWN GAY LOVER -- If a female lover didn’t do Vincent in, how about a male one?
 This requires a bit more imagination but seems remotely possible.
 Who might such a mystery man be?
 We have a lengthy list of minor artists we know Vincent knew in Auvers: for instance, his fellow Dutchman Tommy Hirschig; his other fellow-lodger in the inn, the Venezuelan Martinez de Valdivielse; and the Australian Walpole Brooke, who we know Vincent painted with in the fields during the final